philc/book-notes/slack - tom demarco.md

     lost the ability to move and move quickly."
 * Quality (chap 16)
   * He argues that the corporate headline of "quality programs" really means headlining "defect prevention."
-    While important, this tends to crowd out the team's company's focus on much more impactful things of product value, like uniqueness, and usefulness to the customer.
+    While important, this tends to crowd out the team's and company's focus on much more impactful things of product value, like uniqueness, and usefulness to the customer.
   * "Defect prevention and removal efforts may add sufficient overhead to the overall process so that it is too slow and unresponsive to market needs."